Marc-Haze/DAM_Project_Ionic_NodeJs_Sequelize/README.md

 The App is used in two sides:

 · People off from the company that can see the bussiness information or contact Astican.

 · Employees from Astican who can be an administrators or workers.

-    - Administrators have full control over the app
+    - Administrators have full control over the ap
     - Workers can only check their respective maintenances and create/update notes inside to contact the Administrators or have a log for his own job

 ![UseCaseDiagram](https://user-images.githubusercontent.com/91074603/146038237-f663bbe3-52da-47a5-b1b1-3b2c785f5976.png)